Lunacy vs Figma 2026: Honest Comparison for Designers Who Don't Have Time to Waste

 | Enterprise | ~$75/editor/month |

-Best for: Product teams, design agencies, enterprise orgs, anyone who collaborates regularly with developers or stakeholders.
+Best for: Product teams, design agencies, enterprise companies, anyone collaborating with developers or stakeholders regularly.

 Feature-by-Feature: How They Actually Stack Up